wrose001/Professional-Portfolio/README.md

 # Professional-Portfolio

-This web application is a polished and updated version of my digital portfolio
+This web application is a polished and updated version of my digital portfolio.

 ### Included Files